 Dubbed ‘the father of railways’ George Stephenson’s company built the first ever steam train to carry passengers on a public line – the Locomotion No.1.
 The dawning of the age of railways transformed countries around the world into fast-moving, industrial machines that could support a much higher standard of living for their populations.

-As a stellar mathematician, a sterling philosopher, and an expert mechanical engineer, Babbage’s accomplishments were many.
-His biggest achievement, however, was, without a doubt, the invention of the world’s first mechanical computer.
-His ‘difference engine’ would pave the way for an entirely new world of digital innovation which he could barely begin to imagine in his time.
+Babbage’s accomplishments were many as a stellar mathematician, a sterling philosopher, and an expert mechanical engineer.
+His biggest achievement, however, was undoubtedly the invention of the world’s first mechanical computer.
+His ‘difference engine’ would pave the way for an entirely new world of digital innovation, which he could barely begin to imagine in his time.